-How to Adjust Your Ski Bindings in 4 Steps
+How to Adjust Your Ski Bindings - The Ultimate Guide

 What’s a DIN setting?
 What do all those millimetre sizes mean?
 And why is my ski binding different from all my friends’?

 The Importance of Properly Set Ski Bindings

 The proper binding of your ski boots to your skis is one of the most critical pieces of your ski set-up.